v2ray/homebrew-v2ray/README.md

 >
 > We suggest most users installing it with `brew install v2ray`.
 >
-> If you want to use `brew services`, you can continue to use this tap.
+> However, you can continue using this tap.

 ------